MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 One important note is that using `setValue` will overwrite any data already stored at the specified location, including any child nodes.

 The other method of writing data is using `updateChildValues`.
-The `updateChildValues` method will write data at at the specified location without overwrite other existing values or child nodes.
+The `updateChildValues` method will write data at the specified location without overwriting other existing values or child nodes.

 One capability of the `updateChildValues` is the ability to simultaneously write specific children at multiple locations.
 We'll explore this concept later, but keep it in the back of your head for now.